jestenough/code-challenges/collections/learngo/16-slices/questions/1-slices-vs-arrays.md

 ## Why you want to use a slice instead of an array?
 1. I like arrays more
 2. I want to create a dynamic collection, so I need an array
-3. A slice's length is dynamic, so I can create dynamic collections *CORRECT*
+3. A slice's length is dynamic, so I can create dynamic collections

 ## Where does the length of a slice belong to?
 1. Compile-Time
-2. Runtime *CORRECT*
+2. Runtime
 3. Walk-Time
 4. Sleep-Time